 The Fieldpiece SDMN6 a trusted solution.

 The SDMN6 also measures gas pressure up to +/- 60” WC (inWC) with a resolution of 0.1”, helping to determine if the gas pressure coming out of the house or regulator is correct.
-Static pressure readings up to +/- 2” WC with a resolution of 0.010” WC which will enable technicians to measure small difference in the static pressure.
-The instruments ability to read both positive and negative pressure allows for it to be used to measure vacuum control lines.
-The easy to read dual display shows the selected port on the upper display while the differential pressure displayed below it, without the need to scroll through the display or make calculations.
-A zero button allows for simple a zero adjust bringing the meter to different ambient pressures.
-The included static pressure probes significantly improve the accuracy while allowing for an easier and simple set up.
+Static pressure readings up to +/- 2” WC with a resolution of 0.010” WC which will enable technicians to measure small differences in the static pressure.
+The instrument’s ability to read both positive and negative pressure allows for it to be used to measure vacuum control lines.
+The easy–to–read dual display shows the selected port on the upper display while the differential pressure is displayed below it, without the need to scroll through the display or make calculations.
+A zero button allows for a simple zero adjust bringing the meter to different ambient pressures.
+The included static pressure probes significantly improve the accuracy while allowing for an easier and simple setup.

-With four different units of measurement to choose from (inWC, mmWC, mBar and PSI) whatever measurement is required by the manufacture can easily be selected and read.
+With four different units of measurement to choose from (inWC, mmWC, mBar, and PSI), whatever measurement is required by the manufacturer can easily be selected and read.
 A brightly lit backlight display illuminates for ease of use no matter how dark the area you are working in.
-Additionally, the SDMN6 features an APO (auto power off) function to help conserve the life of the battery, a magnetic strap for “hands free” operation and a carrying case that fits the manometer, all its accessories and a few universal pressure switches.
+Additionally, the SDMN6 features an APO (auto power off) function to help conserve the life of the battery, a magnetic strap for “hands free” operation, and a carrying case that fits the manometer, all its accessories, and a few universal pressure switches.
 Backed by world class technical support and one of the industry’s best warranty services, you can rest assured you and your tools are in good hands.